 When you adopt a pet, there are a few things you want to do to protect him or her.
 One way to protect them is to have your pets microchipped.
-In case that they run away or get lost, the microchip can help return your pets back to you safely.
-To have your pet microchipped, contact Spring Creek Animal Hospital in San Antonio.
+In case they run away or get lost, the microchip can help return your pets back to you safely.
+To get your pet microchipped, contact Spring Creek Animal Hospital in San Antonio.
 Read on to learn more about microchipping a pet.

 What Is Microchipping?

 Microchipping is a process where a veterinarian places a tiny microchip underneath your pet’s skin.
 A unique number will be encoded into the microchip and uploaded to a national database.
 If your pet is lost or stolen, the chip can be scanned by a veterinarian or at an animal shelter.
 When they look up the number in the database, they will be able to get your name, phone number, and address.
 The microchip makes it possible for you to be reunited with your pet quickly.